Using a fuel card becomes a regular thing, but it will either save your money or take it all. It’s up to you to decide.

 So why would anyone have a separate card for fuel?

 Such cards are issued to corporate clients.
 These companies then give fuel cards to drivers.
 Both the drivers and fleet managers have reasons to use them:

 – Drivers don’t have to pay their own money to refill a corporate vehicle and track expenses for reimbursement.
 It only takes a card swipe to start filling.

 – The company sees how much fuel they filled and pays directly to a fuel card service provider by bank transfer.
 Plus, they see the exact time, date, and location of each transaction updated online.

-Drivers focus on their work – keeping to routes, schedules, driving responsibly – and don’t distract for money issues.
+Drivers focus on their work – keeping to routes, schedules, and driving responsibly – and are not distracted by money issues.
 Companies get all transactions to their computers and can plan fuel expenses for a longer period.

 The above is a win-win situation between drivers and the company, but only until the fuel card is not used for fraud.
 Fuel card frauds are tricky, and you can’t detect them easily.
 Especially when you have a large fleet

-In Sri Lanka, a large online shopping company connected 100 transport and delivery vehicles to the GPS tracking and fleet management system by KLOUDIP.
-The trucks and pickups move across 25 districts of the country – the mileage and fuel expenses to cross Sri Lanka 100 times a day are enormous.
+A large online shopping company connected 100 transport and delivery vehicles to the GPS tracking and fleet management system by KLOUDIP.
+The trucks and pickups move across the country – the mileage and fuel expenses to cross it 100 times a day are enormous.